Miruro-no-kuon/.github/profile/README.md

-# Miruro no Kuon: Your Anime Haven 🌌
+# Miruro no Kuon: Look at eternity🌌

-## Our Vision 🌠
+## Our Vision: Your Anime Haven 🌠

-Welcome to [Miruro no Kuon](https://miruro.com) 🌀, where we redefine the anime streaming experience.
+Welcome to [Miruro no Kuon](https://miruro.com) 🌀, a new upccoming anime website project where we redefine the anime streaming experience.
 Our platform is not just a website; it's a gateway to a world where anime fans can indulge in their passion.
-We've meticulously crafted Miruro no Kuon with a focus on simplicity and functionality, ensuring that every visit to our site is a journey into a world where the anime comes to life.
+We are meticulously crafting Miruro no Kuon with a focus on the user, simplicity and functionality, ensuring the best experience.
 Our use of advanced technologies like React, Vite, and Bun isn't just about keeping up with trends; it's about providing a smooth, fast, and responsive streaming service that meets the high expectations of modern anime enthusiasts.

 ## What We Offer ⚡